Office of Indigenous Student Success

 What is ICTS?

-The inaugural Indigenous Connections to Success Program is a collaborative partnership between the Office of Indigenous Student Success (OISS) and the Office of Native American Initiatives (ONAI) that serves self-identified Indigenous students (Alaska Native, First Nations, Native American, Native Hawaiian and people who identify as Indigenous) from first-year to graduate-level NAU students.
-The program aims to provide undergraduate and graduate Indigenous students an opportunity to build Indigenous community connections and awareness of resources for success before the first day of classes (8/29/22).
+The inaugural Indigenous Connections to Success Program is a collaborative partnership between the Office of Indigenous Student Success (OISS) and the Office of Native American and Indigenous Advancement (ONAIA) that serves self-identified Indigenous students (Alaska Native, First Nations, Native American, Native Hawaiian and people who identify as Indigenous).
+The program aims to provide Indigenous students an opportunity to build Indigenous community connections and awareness of resources for success.

-Benefits of the 2022 in person program include:
+Benefits of the 2025 fall program will include:

 • Access helpful community resources